The short answer is: they can. But we need the long answer to explain why and how.

 From candidate's perspective conducting a video interview is often a time efficient task.
-According to our latest Candidate Survey 74% of the candidates used less than one hour to complete the video interview.
+According to our latest Candidate Survey over half of the candidates used less than 40 minutes to complete the video interview.
 It's hard to imagine that writing a proper cover letter could be done faster.
 So video interviews don't save only recruiters' time but also candidates'.

 Personally I prefer watching candidate videos to reading cover letters.
 And this is not because I don't like reading.
 I love reading.
 It's because videos tend to offer more variety.
 And more variety embarks more interest and that way I will absorb more information and hopefully make better decisions.